S. No. |

 People |

-- Population – distribution density and growth; composition of population; linguistic and religious; rural–urban population change through time-regional variations; occupation.
+- Population – distribution density and growth, composition of population-linguistic and religious, rural – urban population occupational; change through time-regional variations.

 |